 Other Minecraft banner tips:

-- In Java edition, banners cannot be equipped as helmets unless you use a console command
+- In Java edition, banners can be equipped as helmets, but only by using a console command.

 There you go – everything you need to know about Minecraft banners.
 If you’re looking for more Minecraft resources, we’ve got a guide to best Minecraft texture packs, best Minecraft mods, and best Minecraft mods.